 Mr. Khan: I never thought of this analogy before (looks excited and inquisitive).
-So, if the civil services is driving the car (smiled) then what are the politicians doing?
+So, if the civil services are driving the car (smiled) then what are the politicians doing?

 IAS Interview Questions 18: What is governance?
 What is governance deficit?
 What should we do to solve this deficit?
 (Alankrita Pandey, IAS 2016)

-Me: Sir, Governance is about making policies for common good, providing basic services, executing and implementing schemes, initiatives and upholding the welfare of one and all.
+IAS Interview Answer: Sir, Governance is about making policies for common good, providing basic services, executing and implementing schemes, initiatives and upholding the welfare of one and all.
 Governance deficit is the inability of the government to reach out to its people, the mismatch between government priorities and needs of people and lack of participation of people in process of governance.
 This deficit can be bridged by enabling direct contact between government institutions and people, bridging trust deficit with good governance, democratizing government processes.
-For examples, community policing is an effective way to bridge the trust deficit between polic and the common man. (you can give any other example as well to prove your point)
+For examples, community policing is an effective way to bridge the trust deficit between the police and the common man. (you can give any other example as well to prove your point)

-Ans: Sir, I believe shrouds don’t have pockets.
-But, while lying under a tri-colour shroud, what Hemant Karkare or Sandeep Unnikrishnan or Ashok Kamte carried along transcends whatever wealth can buy.
+Answer: Sir, I believe shrouds don’t have pockets.
+But, while lying under a tri-color shroud, what Hemant Karkare or Sandeep Unnikrishnan or Ashok Kamte carried along transcends whatever wealth can buy.
 I am not afflicted by ‘martyrdom syndrome’.
 But, yes I want to serve the nation by blood and iron.
 And if need be, would not hesitate from taking the bullet on the chest.

 Sir, I have always felt very passionate about uniform as it brings enormous pride and immense responsibilities in life.
 It had been my childhood dream to join uniform services.
 This service would fulfill that dream along with giving me the opportunity of serving the people.
 Sir, I would work hard to change the reputation of police among common man by bridging the existent trust divide, community policing and ensuring police is always there for the safety and security of common man.
 Sir, I see the purpose of my life getting fulfilled in this prestigious Indian Police Service.

-Q20.
-Tell me about AFSPA , have you heard of it? should we repeal AFSPA?
+IAS Interview Question 20.
+Tell me about AFSPA, have you heard of it? should we repeal AFSPA?

-Q21.
-Why are we spending so much on ISRO missions while we have so much poverty in the country.
-Do you think it makes sense to go with such heavy investment in space technology sector?
+IAS Interview Question 21.
+Why are we spending so much on ISRO missions while we have so much poverty in the country?
+Do you think it makes sense to go with such heavy investment in the space technology sector?

-Q25.
-Many people do well in the studies but not in life.
+IAS Interview Question 25.
+Many people do well in their studies but not in life.
 Why does it happen?